We aim to foster a love of books and reading with the children, which will lead to lifelong pleasure.

 As children progress and can decode fluently they will work on their comprehension, vocabulary, writing, critical thinking and discussion skills and grammar – in a fun and meaningful way.

 We have a range of reading books available for school and home reading.
-These are supplemented by the Collins Big Cat E-Library and Reading Plus to improve children’s fluency, reading speed, vocabulary and comprehension.
+These have a clear aim to improve children’s fluency, reading speed, vocabulary and comprehension.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.